rcdexta/react-trello/README.md

 `customCardLayout` prop must be set to true for the custom card to be rendered

-A json content of the card and the card template must agree on the props and everything should work as expected:
+The json content for the card and the card template must agree on the props:

 ```javascript
 const CustomCard = props => {